 Now that we know what is inside the cable, let’s dive in.
 An important thing to note is that these cables are not designed to be accessed mid-span.
 Meaning, that if you’re cutting into the cable at any point, its assumed that you’re doing so to terminate it and attach an end connector.
 I made a lot of phone calls to fiber tools companies, fiber network installers and fiber cable manufacturers.
 No one has a solid method for accessing the fiber mid-span.
 Luckily, I had some old fiber cables that I got from a friend and was able to do some tests on this before moving onto the newer fiber cable that I had purchased.

 So, how do you get into a fiber cable mid-span?
 The first thing you will need is a pair of strippers made for handling fiber optics.
-I purchased a Jonard JIC-375 off of Amazon for about $20 USD~.
+I purchased a Jonard JIC-375 off of Amazon.
 This tool has three holes used for the three solid layers of a fiber optic cable.
 This allows you to make a cut in the outermost jacket, the buffer/coating, and allows you to remove the cladding (which you DO NOT want to do).

 The first step here is to make two cuts in the outer jacket about four inches apart.
 The purpose here is to remove this section of the jacket.
 Now, there are specialized tools that will remove this jacket for you much more easily than I am about to show, but these tools can become very expensive, very quickly and my goal was the find the cheapest way possible to accomplish this.

 Next, I used a X-ACTO Z-Series knife.
 I chose this for a couple of reasons.
-First, it's cheap at $5 USD~ at almost any Wal-Mart or hobby shop.
+First, it's cheap at $5 USD~ at Amazon or any other normal retailer.
 Secondly, it's dangerously sharp and since our jacket is made of PVC, we need sharp.

 What comes next requires patience and steady hands.
 Take the X-ACTO knife and carefully peel the PVC jacket away like you were peeling a potato.
 You want to just take enough off where you can see down into the cable, but not far enough where you could potentially hit the buffer coated fiber inside (though the Kevlar fibers inside may help the blade glide over the buffer depending on the positioning inside the cable (which you have no control over).
 Do not try to get it all off in one go, chip away at it and be safe, that knife will cut your skin like it’s not even there.
 (Special thanks to the guy at DEFCON who provided me with a Band-Aid).